guillemcordoba/learning-pathways/README.md

 - The color of the path indicates its difficulty.

 When the learners select a skill that they don't have, they can compare the paths that they have available to get there a la google maps, and try to climb it.

+## Other features

+- Comparing two competencies for certifications to choose which to pursue.